-When your daughter has ADHD, she needs accommodations to succeed in school.
-Our girls have accommodations in the classroom, but we also give them accommodations in our at-home study spaces.
-Use this guide to help you set up an ADHD-friendly study space for girls.
+When you are parenting girls with ADHD, many of them may need accommodations to maximize their success in school.
+Our girls have accommodations in the classroom, and we also give them accommodations in our at-home study spaces.
+Use this guide to help you set up an ADHD study space for girls.

-A girl with ADHD will hate sitting at a traditional kid’s desk (usually).
+A girl with ADHD will usually hate sitting at a traditional kid’s desk.

 Because she can’t move her legs or sit in weird positions.
 That chair will crash to the floor in seconds.